mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 Seriously beautiful afternoon for a bike ride.
 The weather was warm, sunshine and apart from the south side of _Bear Mountain_, next to zero wind.

 ### NEW PERSONAL RECORD
-Total Accent: **2049m**
-Previous Record was 1609m set last August 21 on a ride to Duncan and back.
+Total Accent: **2049m**.
+Previous record was 1609m set last August 21 on a ride to Duncan and back.
 <!----->
 ### OTHER NOTES
 I swapped out the 11x25 cassette for a 12x28 cassette before the ride.
 I am still thinking I may go to a 30 tooth for IM Canada.